chromaway/ngcccbase/doc/README.md

 Fund the bitcoin address
 -------------------------

 Now transfer the needed amount, which should be above 0.001 btc, (also called 1mBTC or 1000 bits).
 Make sure to add a transfer fee on top of that so that the full 1mBTC actually does arrive in the wallet.
-You can use any bitcoin wallet to send bitcoin to the wallet.
+You can use any bitcoin wallet to send bitcoin.

-Currently, you must ask the server to check the state of the blockchain, and update its records:

-    client.scan()

 After a while the getbalance command should return the new balance.
 This may take ten minutes, so it might be a good time for a break, and then try again: